arainko/ducktape/docs/total_transformations/configuring_transformations.md

 ```
 @:@

 #### Changing case names

-Sealed traits', enums' and case objects' names can also be changed, let's look at an example:
+Names of sealed traits, enums and case objects can also be changed, let's look at an example:

 ```scala mdoc:nest:silent
 enum Source {